MatzeLopi/c4everyone/README.md

 - Understanding binary search trees (BSTs) and their properties.
 - Implementing BSTs in C and performing common operations such as insertion, deletion, and traversal.

-#### Binary Search Trees:

-- Introduction to binary search trees (BSTs) and their properties.
-- Implementing BSTs in C and performing common operations such as insertion, deletion, and traversal.

 ### Week 4: File I/O and Command Line Arguments

 In Week 4, we focused on two important topics: File I/O and working with command line arguments (`argc` and `argv`).
 Here's what we covered: